Ridge Route: Route description

 The Ridge Route was officially the Castaic–Tejon Route.
-The official limits of the Ridge Route, as built in the 1910s, were SR 126 at Castaic Junction and the bottom of the grade at Grapevine.
+The official limits of the Ridge Route, as built in the 1910s, were State Route 126 (SR 126) at Castaic Junction and the bottom of the grade at Grapevine.
 Until 1930 the road from San Fernando to Castaic Junction ran through the Newhall Tunnel at San Fernando Pass and along San Fernando Road, Magic Mountain Parkway (both part of SR 126 until the early 2000s) and Feedmill Road to a former bridge over the Santa Clara River.
 A 1930 bypass of the tunnel and Newhall through Weldon Canyon is now part of The Old Road.

 From Castaic Junction north to Castaic the Ridge Route has been largely buried by the Ridge Route Alternate and Interstate 5.
 At Castaic the Ridge Route Alternate turned northwest from the old road, now the intersection of Castaic Road and Neely Street.
 The first piece of Ridge Route Road out of Castaic was realigned as recently as the late 1990s when the North Lake housing development was built.
 The road begins to climb after passing North Lake; a portion was straightened in 1924 and now is next to the southbound lanes of I-5.
 In this area, known as the Five-Mile Grade, the four-lane Ridge Route Alternate became the northbound lanes of I-5, while the added four-lane alignment, built to the east (next to the old Ridge Route), had lower grades and became the southbound (downhill) lanes to cut down on runaway trucks.
 Two bridges were built to allow traffic to cross to the left side.
 Near the north end of this area, the Ridge Route curves away from the newer bypass.
 The road enters the Angeles National Forest about 1 mi south of Templin Highway, with the Forest Service road designation 8N04.

 Establishments in the forest included the National Forest Inn, Kelly's Half Way Inn, Tumble Inn, and Sandberg's Summit Hotel.